Jackie-Who/BPSR-AutoModules-Text-Format-/README.md

 4.  ⚙️ **Initial Configuration in the Application**:
     -   Select the network interface you use (Ethernet or Wi-Fi).
-    -   Choose the module type (Attack / Guard / Support / All).
-    -   Define attributes manually or select a preset.
-    -   (Optional) Adjust the attribute distribution filter to view specific combinations (e.g., Lv.5/Lv.5).

 5.  ▶️ **Start Monitoring**:
     -   Click "Start Monitoring" to begin capturing.
     -   🎮 In the game, trigger data transmission (e.g., changing channels or returning to the character selection screen).
     -   📈 The application will detect the data and display the best results in the main panel.

-6.  🔄 **Adjust and Re-filter**:
-    -   Adjust filters and use "Refilter" to recalculate without re-capturing.
-    -   ⏹️ When finished, click "Stop Monitoring".